 CREDIT: Photo credit: Kent B. Campbell

-Sure, I’m equal parts Filipina and Mexican, but in instances of ethnicity, do two halves really make a whole?
+Sure, I’m equal parts Filipina and Mexican, I am a Filipino Mexican, instances of ethnicity, do two halves really make a whole?
 For most of my life, especially during my childhood and adolescence, I struggled with this idea of occupying these two categories simultaneously.
 I never felt like I was Filipina or Mexican enough.

 When you’re both, it’s hard to feel like either.
 Further complicating my identity issues is the fact that I don’t speak Spanish well, and I don’t speak Tagalog at all.
 I was born and raised in Nebraska, a place that isn’t exactly known for its wealth of racial and ethnic diversity.
 I didn’t have many Asian or Latinx friends.

 More often than not, I was the only person of color in an entire room.
 I rarely visited my family in Mexico, and I have yet to visit and meet my family in the Philippines.
 For all intents and purposes, I’m as American as they come.
 And it’s downright exhausting.